1

 • First, it significantly reduces the risk of security breaches.
 By identifying and addressing vulnerabilities early, there's less chance for them to be exploited in a released product.

 • Second, it streamlines development.
 Teams avoid the time-consuming and often frustrating process of revising completed work to fix security issues.
+According to our 2024 State of Software Quality report, 58% of developers say not having enough time is the single most common challenge faced during code reviews.

 • Finally, and perhaps most importantly, it shifts the perception of security from a checklist item to a foundational element of quality software.
 It fosters an environment where security is not an afterthought but a fundamental aspect of the development process.